Post-Doctoral Residency

 Program Duration

-The duration of the sports residency is 12 months in total comprising didactic instruction and patient care.
-Didactic instruction is provided via six courses that are each seven weeks in length.
+The expected duration of the sports residency is 12 months in total, comprising didactic instruction, patient care and athletic event coverage.

 Employment/Direct Patient Care Hours